omelchert/pyGLLE/README.md

 > O. Melchert, A. Demircan, A. Yulin, "Multi-frequency radiation of dissipative solitons in optical fiber cavities," submitted (2020)

-and the dynamics of LDSs in the GLLE with negative quartic group-velocity dispersion
+and the dynamics of localized dissipative structures in the generalized LLE with negative quartic group-velocity dispersion

 > O. Melchert, A. Yulin, A. Demircan, "Dynamics of localized dissipative structures in a generalized Lugiato-Lefever model with negative quartic group-velocity dispersion," submitted (2020)